istio/istio.io/content/en/blog/2021/aeraki/index.md

 Aeraki Framework consists of the following components:

-* Aeraki: [Aeraki](https://github.com/aeraki-framework/aeraki) provides high-level, user-friendly traffic management rules to operations, translates the rules to envoy filter configurations, and leverages Istio’s EnvoyFilter API to push the configurations to the sidecar proxies.
-Aeraki also serves as the RDS server for metaprotocol proxies in the data plane.
+* Aeraki: [Aeraki](https://github.com/aeraki-framework/aeraki) provides high-level, user-friendly traffic management rules to operations, translates the rules to envoy filter configurations, and leverages Istio’s `EnvoyFilter` API to push the configurations to the sidecar proxies.
+Aeraki also serves as the RDS server for MetaProtocol proxies in the data plane.
 Contrary to Envoy RDS, which focuses on HTTP, Aeraki RDS is aimed to provide a general dynamic route capability for all layer-7 protocols.
 * MetaProtocol Proxy: [MetaProtocol Proxy](https://github.com/aeraki-framework/meta-protocol-proxy) provides common capabilities for Layer-7 protocols, such as load balancing, circuit breaker, load balancing, routing, rate limiting, fault injection, and auth.
 Layer-7 protocols can be built on top of MetaProtocol.
 To add a new protocol into the service mesh, the only thing you need to do is implementing the [codec interface](https://github.com/aeraki-framework/meta-protocol-proxy/blob/ac788327239bd794e745ce18b382da858ddf3355/src/meta_protocol_proxy/codec/codec.h#L118) and a couple of lines of configuration.
 If you have special requirements which can’t be accommodated by the built-in capabilities, MetaProtocol Proxy also has an application-level filter chain mechanism, allowing users to write their own layer-7 filters to add custom logic into MetaProtocol Proxy.

 [Dubbo](https://github.com/aeraki-framework/meta-protocol-proxy/tree/master/src/application_protocols/dubbo) and [Thrift](https://github.com/aeraki-framework/meta-protocol-proxy/tree/master/src/application_protocols/thrift) have already been implemented based on MetaProtocol.
 More protocols are on the way.

 Need to manage a proprietary protocol in Istio service mesh?
 All you need to do is just implementing the [codec interface](https://github.com/aeraki-framework/meta-protocol-proxy/blob/ac788327239bd794e745ce18b382da858ddf3355/src/meta_protocol_proxy/codec/codec.h#L118).
 Aeraki Framework will take care of all the others for you.
 It’s so easy!

-Aeraki also has plugins for the protocols which are too “special” to be fit into the MetaProtocol framework, such as [Redis](https://github.com/aeraki-framework/aeraki/blob/master/docs/zh/redis.md) and Kafka, so these protocols can be managed in Istio service mesh as well.
+Aeraki also has plugins for the protocols which are too  "special" to be fit into the MetaProtocol framework, such as [Redis](https://github.com/aeraki-framework/aeraki/blob/master/docs/zh/redis.md) and Kafka, so these protocols can be managed in Istio service mesh as well.

 ## Deep Dive Into MetaProtocol

 Let’s look into how MetaProtocol works.
-Before MetaProtoco is introduced, if we want to proxy traffic for a specific protocol, we need to write an Envoy filter that understands that protocol and add the code to manipulate the traffic, including routing, header modification, fault injection, traffic mirroring, etc.
+Before MetaProtocol is introduced, if we want to proxy traffic for a specific protocol, we need to write an Envoy filter that understands that protocol and add the code to manipulate the traffic, including routing, header modification, fault injection, traffic mirroring, etc.

 For most request/response style protocols, the code for traffic manipulation is very similar.
 Therefore, to avoid duplicating these functionalities in different Envoy filters, Aeraki Framework implements most of the common functions of a layer-7 protocol proxy in a single place — the MetaProtocol Proxy filter.